openlookeng/hetu-core/hetu-docs/en/preagg/overview.md

    2.1.
 Overcome the limitation of Creating Cube for larger dataset.

    2.2.
-Update cube if source table has been updated.
+Update Cube if source table has been updated.

 ## Enabling and Disabling StarTree Cube
 To enable: